-Tifereth Israel’s weekday morning Shacharit service is held Monday through Friday at 7:30 a.m. and on Sundays, weekday Yom Tov, and secular holidays at 8:30 a.m. in the Goodman Chapel.
+Tifereth Israel’s weekday morning Shacharit service is held Monday through Friday at 7:30 a.m. on Sundays at 9:00 a.m. and on weekday Yom Tov, and secular holidays at 8:30 a.m. in the Goodman Chapel.

 Tifereth Israel maintains a consistent daily morning minyan (the minimum of ten Jewish adults required for a full public worship service).
 We are continuing a tradition that dates back to our earliest years as a congregation.